“What should our elopement timeline look like?”

 ::steps on soapbox:: and AHEM.
 And it will not be 1-2 hours.
 It’s your wedding day (how rad is that?!) and it deserves so. much. more. than just a piddly 2 hours of coverage, which barely allows for enough time for your ceremony and a few portraits.
 With just 1-2 hours set aside for your elopement, your wedding becomes a thing just to check off a list that you “did it.”
 Got married today?
 Check!
 Walked the dog?
 Check!
 Phew, glad we got those things over with.

 Super lame.
 I get that is the experience some folks are looking for, but that’s not the experience I provide.
 With me, your wedding day isn’t just some other day that you happened to get married on.
 It’s your WEDDING DAY.
+It’s the best dang day of your lives!
 And it *will* be rad.

 On my pricing page I have three packages listed; a half day elopement (4 hrs), a full day elopement (8 hrs), and a two day peak existence adventure.
 Of course, you’re not limited to just those options and it’s not uncommon to create a custom timeline and simply use those pre-existing packages as a base.
 Every elopement is different.
 The couples I work with have different priorities, want different things documented, do different things on their day.
 The main similarity is this- a focus on experience.
 So it’s super important that the amount of coverage you pick compliments the experience you want to have.
 This is far and away the most important thing to remember when crafting your elopement timeline- what kind of experience do you want?

-I can practically hear you through the internet.
+Oh, I can practically hear you through the internet.
 “Aimee, how can you possibly fill 12 hours with elopement stuff?!”
 Oh gentle reader, read on!
-One of my favorite things to do with 12, 8, and even 6 hour days is split that time over the course of one day so it’s not 12 consecutive hours.
+One of my favorite elopement hacks, especially with 12, 8, and even 6 hour days, is split that time over the course of one day so it’s not 12 consecutive hours.
 That way you get to really maximize the pretty light at sunrise AND sunset, take a break midday, and reconvene for some amazing views and celebration at sunset.

 1:00pm- Photographer arrives at Under Canvas Moab for details and finishing touches.